 If you experienced and have documented treatment for any of these symptoms while in service, you may be eligible to obtain disability compensation for GERD on a direct basis.
 For your GERD VA disability claim to be successful, it will need to be service connected.
 This means you will need:

-The VA should grant your claim if you have all three elements, resulting in VA compensation for GERD.
+If you have all three elements, you claim should be granted, resulting in VA compensation for GERD.

-If you didn’t experience GERD symptoms until post-service, you could still obtain service for your GERD VA disability claim on a secondary basis.
-This is known as secondary service connection and means that another service-connected condition caused GERD.
-For example, if you take medication for PTSD and that medication has caused GERD symptoms as a side effect, you may file a claim for GERD secondary condition to PTSD.
+If you didn’t experience symptoms of GERD until post-service, you can still obtain service for your GERD VA disability claim on a secondary basis.
+This is known as secondary service connection and means that GERD was caused by another service-connected condition.
+For example, if you take medication for PTSD and that medication has caused GERD symptoms as a side effect, you may file a claim for GERD secondary to PTSD.